The Night I Took it Back

 Did I win myself back?
 Absolutely.

-People talk about “love and light” — and that’s real.
+People talk about “love and light.”

-But so is the mud.
 So is the blood you spill protecting what’s yours.

 Related Reads from Catfish Heads